-What makes us different in one of the most frequently asked questions about Alzheimer’s care.
-All the services provided in our Mountain View Centers communities — from dining, to nursing, to activities — are designed around the unique needs of the memory-impaired.
-By working closely with loved ones, we preserve the life story of every residents.
-We are focused on seamlessly integrating the past and the present to prevent loneliness, helplessness and boredom.
+A. What makes us different is one of the most frequently asked questions about Alzheimer’s care.
+All the services provided in our Mountain View Centers communities — from dining to nursing, to activities — are designed around the unique needs of the memory-impaired.
+By working closely with loved ones, we preserve the life story of every resident.
+We are focused on seamlessly integrating the past and the present to prevent loneliness, helplessness, and boredom.
 Days are quietly structured to provide a sense of order.
-Residents are engaged more readily in this setting thru verbal cues and daily routines.
+Residents are engaged more readily in this setting through verbal cues and daily routines.

 Q. How long have you been providing care to Alzheimer’s patients?

 A. Mountain View Guest Homes opened its doors in January 1985.
-Mountain View Centers is providing care to elderly at six residential facilities for elderly in Claremont, Diamond Bar, Covina and Alta Loma communities and to adult at two residential facilities for adult in Montclair and Rialto communities.
-In 1997, Mountain View Centers opened the brand new Alzheimer’s Center in Claremont specifically built for Alzheimer’s care.
+Mountain View Centers is providing care to the elderly at six residential facilities for elderly in Claremont, Diamond Bar, Covina, and Alta Loma communities.
+In 1997, Mountain View Centers opened the brand new Alzheimer’s Center in Claremont, specifically built for Alzheimer’s care.

 Q. What type of care do you provide?

-Q. Are your employees licensed or trained to work with elderly?
+Q. Are your employees licensed or trained to work with the elderly?